pyF4all/2DanalysisTutorials/README.md

 pip install -e .
 ```

-If you want to update your dependencies (which can be risky!), run:
+If you want to update your dependencies (which could be risky!), run:

 ```
 conda update --all